Graffiti (Chris Brown album): Singles

 "I Can Transform Ya" was released as the album's lead single on September 29, 2009.
 The song received mostly positive reviews, noting the song's club feel and catchiness.
 "I Can Transform Ya"'s reached the top ten of New Zealand, whilst achieving chart success in Australia, the United Kingdom and the United States.
 The song's dance-heavy accompanying music video features choreography with hooded ninjas, and makes puns on the Transformers series.
 "Crawl" and "Sing Like Me" were released on iTunes on November 24, 2009, the first as the album's second single, and the latter as a promotional single.
 The previous received positive to mixed reviews, reaching the top twenty in Japan and New Zealand.
 Its accompanying music video features Brown and American R&B singer Cassie as his love interest, as he yearns for their relationship on a winter night in a city and in a desert scene.
 The song "Pass Out" was planned to be the third single for the album, but was not released.
 Other singles "Burning Up" and "Not My Fault" (which was produced and features vocals by Pharrell Williams) were also planned for the album, but not included.

-Other songs

-"I Love U" serves as the 5th bonus track to the deluxe version of the album and features vocals from Ester Dean.

-"Brown Skin Girl" serves as the 6th and final bonus track to the deluxe version of the album and features vocals from Jamaican dancehall artist Sean Paul and duo Rock City.
-It is a Jamaican dancehall track inspired by Sean Paul, produced by Rock City and sees Chris Brown adopt a Caribbean accent for the track.